Walodja1987/xban/README.md

 XE 60 0000 0047 6193 5072
                 │
                 ▼
-      account number = 1
+      account number = 4'761'935'072
                 │
                 ▼
      XBAN Registry Contract
                 │
                 ▼
-      0x1234...abcd
+      0x1234...ab07
 ```

 Resolution always produces exactly one Ethereum address.

-If an account number has never been registered, the contract returns `address(0)`.
+If an account number has never been registered, the contract returns `address(0)`

+> **⚠️Important**: Applications must treat `address(0)` as an unregistered or invalid XBAN.
+Never proceed with a transaction or rely on address resolution if the result is `address(0)` to prevent loss of funds.

 ## XBAN Format